dadtriesto/youtube/POSTMORTEM.md

 # Episode Post Mortems
-Quick review of each episode to identify improvements, things to repeat, etc. Items to work on will promote to IDEAS.md.
+Quick review of episodes to identify improvements, things to repeat, etc. Items to work on will promote to IDEAS.md.

 ## DTT Automate Channel Tasks